Crystal15118/Chaotical/README.md

 ## Built-In Endfight Simulators

 Chaotical includes built-in functionality for endfight simulations (Stay productive).
+The data is printed to the console where the program is being ran.
+The data can be copy pasted into a `.cvs` file and then be imported into google sheets to make visual chart of the data.
+You can make the chart by `insert > chart` while an entry of the data is selected.

+### Data Format

+The data format the following:
+**First row:** Endfight Time (in seconds).
+**Second row:** Probability per Tick for Seed#1 of the inputted seeds.
+**Third row:** Probability per Tick for Seed#2 of the inputted seeds.
+...
+**N-th row:** Probability per Tick for Seed#(N-1) of the inputted seeds.

 ## Encryption and Decryption